-Congratulations to Farrah Fontano, a first-semester CCSU Film Student, whose work was just accepted within the CHAIN NYC FILM FESTIVAL.
+We are pleased to announce Farrah Fontano, a first-semester CCSU Film Student, won first prize within the CHAIN NYC FILM FESTIVAL’s Documentary Short Competition.
 This is Farrah’s first film and was created within the Introduction to Filmmaking course (Comm 228).
 This same film also received an official selection by the Trinity Film Festival in March.
-DONT GET STUCK IN THE TUB documents […]
+DONT GET STUCK IN […]

 There are a growing number of filmmakers emerging from CCSU’s Digital Filmmaking emphasis.
 Having observed their work, drive and growth throughout this first semester, the outcomes are undeniable.
 In fact, through multiple midnight editing sessions, repeated film shoots and an inquisitive desire to create, a number of mature and compelling films have not only emerged, but also inspired […]

 For her participation within the Jessica Project, Central Connecticut State University Filmmaking Alumnus, Sarah Yacavone received recognition for her “Extraordinary Service” in representing The Disney Company.
 ENGAGEMENT: Two months ago, the Digital Fim Program at Central Connecticut State University put out a call to congratulate Jessica Courtright on winning her incredible bout with cancer.
 Former CCSU Film student […]

 Jessica Courtright of Augusta, Georgia was diagnosed with Ewing’s Sarcoma over a year ago.
 800 miles away in Connecticut, we heard about her story.
 What occurred thereafter became an incredible journey of engagement, hope and action.
 BACKGROUND: Parenting is no easy task.
 Ask Rebecca Courtright, whose daughter, Jessica was diagnosed with a rare form of cancer. […]

 Two Central Connecticut State University Film graduates, Colleen Brown and Joshua Therriault partner with Tunde Productions to create the award winning documentary, VICTORY.
 A powerful story of faith and hope, VICTORY received its national premiere at the Grace Film Festival in San Fransisco.
 On Saturday, January 31st, VICTORY will also be presented locally at the […]